 Receive Focus insights straight to your inbox

-The brave new world of Non-Fungible Tokens (NFTs) is so unpredictable that when Everydays, a digital work by the American digital artist Mike “Beeple” Winkelmann, fetched a staggering ETH 42,329 ($69-million) at auction, the doyens of the art world, and Winkelman himself, were taken by complete surprise.
+In 2021, the brave new world of NFTs was so unpredictable that when Everydays, a digital work by the American digital artist Mike “Beeple” Winkelmann, fetched a staggering ETH 42,329 ($69-million) at auction, the doyens of the art world, and Winkelman himself, were taken by complete surprise.

 The ABCs of NFTs

 Ethereum is a technology platform for digital money, global payments and applications.
 The market capitalisation of Ethereum’s native cryptocurrency, ETH, is the second largest in the crypto asset space after Bitcoin.